Posted on 05 Jun 2010 18:11

 But the other guy, he only looks up after running into the wall.
 Then what does he do?
 He backs up, takes a running start, and smacks into it again.
 He “blasts through the plateau”.
 Any person who thinks trying to blast through a wall is a reasonable response is not a reasonable person.

 There are a number of strength training concepts that set us up for failure.
 The next series of posts will deal with these.
-I will call these posts the "training to fail" but their purpose will be to help you avoid the practices and concepts that lead to failure in the first place.
+I will call these posts the Training to Fail Series, but their purpose will be to help you avoid the practices and concepts that lead to failure in the first place.
 This can also be considered a continuation of the posts I began when I started this blog: Misconceptions Abound: Strength, Fatloss, Skills, and Progression and Strength: Simple but Difficult?.
 My original intention was to give examples of kinds of programs and their underlying concepts but I have decided that the better approach would be to discuss the general concepts themselves.
 This way you will be better equipped to generalize the bad practices and recognize them when they rear their ugly heads in programs that "look good on paper" but don't play well with others when it's time to hit the gym.

 This page created 05 Jun 2010 18:11